logigearcorp/docs.testarchitect.com/content/user-guide/actions/action-recorder/action-recorder-settings.md

     ![](/images/TA_Help/Images/AR_show_TA_class.png)

-8.  **Ignore formatting tags**: Some HTML elements, such as formatting elements like **<strong\>** or **<em\>**, are not considered the ideal types of controls to automate against.
+8. Ignore formatting tags: Some HTML elements, such as formatting elements like **<strong\>** or **<em\>**, are not considered the ideal types of controls to automate against.
 In such cases, a containing element – that is, a parent, parent of a parent, etc. – is generally a better choice.
 With **Ignore formatting tags**, the recorder determines whether to record the specific element that is interacted with, or to navigate up the DOM hierarchy until a suitable element is found.
 It then generates the appropriate built-in action with the recorder's choice of element specified as the control to be operated on.

     {{<important>}} This option is currently supported only in Internet Explorer